adambraimbridge/rackmill.sh/README.md

     `chmod +x rackmill.sh`
 6. Run it:
     `clear; ./rackmill.sh`

-While the script runs, follow the interactive prompts to review and confirm each step.
-Manual intervention may be required.

 ## Intended Use
 - Preparing Ubuntu VMs for imaging or template deployment